Probing dark matter interactions with a RES-NOVA prototype cryogenic detector: Data Processing and detector performance

 In the first stage of the analysis, the identified pulses were used to characterize the detector response in terms of signal shape and noise power spectral density.
 The signal template was obtained by averaging approximately 1000 particle-induced pulses of similar amplitudes around 500~keV.
 The noise power spectral density was computed in an analogous manner by averaging the squared Fourier components of baseline segments with the same duration as the pulse windows but containing no physical events.
 These two ingredients were then combined to construct the Optimum Filter~\cite{Gatti:1986cw} (OF), which maximizes the signal-to-noise ratio under the assumption that the input waveform follows the expected signal shape and the stationary noise model.

 In the second stage of the analysis pipeline, the OF replaced the generic low-pass filter, enabling optimized tagging of small pulses.
 In addition, pulses identified in the raw data stream—using the timestamps provided by the filtered branch—were fitted to a pulse model.
 The model consisted of an ideal signal template supplemented by a third-order polynomial to account for slow baseline drifts.
 Pulse amplitudes were extracted using a Maximum-Likelihood Estimation (MLE) procedure.
 In Fig.~\ref{fig:processed_pulses}, we show two representative pulse traces at different energies: one close to the detector energy threshold (at 3~keV) and one at higher energy (at 8~keV).
+The robustness of the pulse model is shown in the normalized residuals of Fig.~\ref{fig:processed_pulses}.
 The pulse near the detector energy threshold exhibits a signal--to--noise ratio close to unity.

-This pipeline yields two independent estimators for the amplitude of particle-induced pulses: the OF amplitude and the Maximum-Likelihood Estimator (MLE) amplitude.
+This pipeline yields two independent estimators for the amplitude of particle-induced pulses: the OF amplitude and the MLE amplitude.
 The OF amplitude typically provides the best resolution, as it explicitly maximizes the signal-to-noise ratio under the assumption of a known pulse shape and stationary noise.
 The MLE amplitude, on the other hand, is obtained by fitting each individual pulse to an idealized detector-response model and is therefore more sensitive to pathological or poorly reconstructed events.
-In particular, since MLE relies on a constrained $\chi^2$ minimization, deviations from the expected pulse shape—such as pile-up, glitches, or baseline instabilities—can lead to biased or unstable amplitude estimates.
+In particular, since MLE relies on a constrained $\chi^2$ minimization, deviations from the expected pulse shape, such as pile-up, glitches, or baseline instabilities, can lead to biased or unstable amplitude estimates.

+A simple event–selection criterion was adopted: the amplitude obtained from the OF was required to be consistent, within a given tolerance, with the amplitude extracted from the pulse fit:

+We deliberately avoid a direct $\chi^2$-based selection in order to minimize sensitivity to small template mismatches and to maintain a conservative event selection.
+This condition ensures that only well–reconstructed pulses, whose shapes are compatible with the expected detector response, are retained for the subsequent analysis.
+A comparison between the amplitudes reconstructed with the OF and the MLE is shown in Fig.~\ref{fig:data_cut}.
+Events passing the pulse-shape quality selection cluster along the diagonal, indicating a good agreement between the two estimators and their linear behavior, while rejected events populate off-diagonal regions.
+This demonstrates the effectiveness of the selection in identifying and removing poorly reconstructed or noise-dominated events.